America East Hackathon | Hack AE

 What if I have never attended a hackathon?

 Don’t worry; students from all academic backgrounds, regardless of hacking experience, are welcome.
 We will have mentors on site to introduce you to the spectacular world of hacking!

 When and where is Hack AE?

-This year, Hack AE will take place on Saturday, November 4 – Sunday, November 5, 2017 at the University of Massachusetts Lowell.
-Located in the heart of Lowell, the campus is conveniently situated just 25 miles northwest of Boston.
+This year, Hack AE will take place on Saturday, November 4 – Sunday, November 5, 2017 in the O’Leary Library/McGauvran Student Union on the South Campus of the University of Massachusetts Lowell.
+Located in the heart of Lowell, the University of Massachusetts Lowell campus is conveniently situated just 25 miles northwest of Boston.

 How do I get to Hack AE?

 You may travel to the University of Massachusetts Lowell by car, train, or bus.
 Please note that, if feasible, we hope to financially support bus transportation to and from America East universities with high numbers of registered hackers, so encourage your friends to join you for what will be an amazing weekend.

 In the event that a bus is not traveling to and from your America East university, please know that we will be offering a travel reimbursement to assist students who will be traveling to University of Massachusetts Lowell on their own or with friends.

 Please stay tuned for more information regarding travel to and from the event.